trailofbits/screen/README.md

 Include the screen.h header file in all builds of LLVM bitcode.

 Annotations are as follows:
-For full function anaylsis use:
+For full function analysis use:

 SCREEN(screen_function_paths)